 Murfree Springs Wetlands is home to many animals and plants and is utilized by photographers and visitors to the Discovery Center.
 Because of its highly urbanized surroundings and history of repeat disturbance dating back to the 1800’s, this area has become increasingly stressed with invasive species and pollution.
-The Natural Resource team, together with Murfreesboro Parks and Recreation Department Maintenance and the Murfreesboro Street Department, has put together a plan to slowly restore the water garden and wetland banks to a native natural system.
-While this will take many years of consistent invasive removal, follow up, repeated installation of native species, and repeated removal of litter and other debris that flows in from the surrounding paved areas, we have already begun the process and with our partners, we hope to create an aesthetically pleasing and resilient native natural system.
+The Natural Resource team, together with MPRD Maintenance, Water Resources, and the Murfreesboro Street Department, has put together a plan to slowly restore the water garden and wetland banks to a native natural system.
+While this will take many years of consistent invasive removal, follow up, repeated installation of native species, and repeated removal of litter and other debris that flows in from the surrounding paved areas, we have already begun the process.
+With our partners, we hope to create an aesthetically pleasing and resilient native natural system.

 Sinking Creek Wetlands at Oaklands Park

 Sinking Creek Wetlands is another one of our natural areas that has seen the impact of urbanization.
-The creek itself is an impaired stream that is inundated with heavy siltation deposits and pollution inflow from the surrounding developed area.
-Together with students from Middle Tennessee State University and our partners at Stones River Battlefield and the Water Resources Stormwater staff, the slow and consistent removal of invasive privet, wintercreeper, and other invasive plants has opened up the understory of the wooded areas, and we are seeing the return of common native wildflowers and native saplings.
+The creek itself is an impaired stream that is inundated with heavy silt deposits and pollution inflow from the surrounding developed area.
+Together with students from Middle Tennessee State University and our partners at Stones River Battlefield and the Water Resources Stormwater staff, the slow and consistent removal of invasive privet, wintercreeper, and other invasive plants has opened up the understory of the wooded areas.
+We are now seeing the return of common native wildflowers and native saplings.